How NFT Law is shaping the future of the NFT art market

 As with many areas where there are interactions between the physical world and the virtual one, there are many potential pitfalls, particularly the case with money laundering: here is the crux: the payment for NFT is often made by using digital currencies.

-The better platforms that provide the users with such currencies would ask for some KYC, but that is not always the case with all of them.
-Even with the better platforms, what they tend to ask for is for a copy passport to be downloaded onto the website, but no one checks whether the user is, in fact, the owner of the passport.
+The better platforms that provide users with such currencies would ask for some KYC, but that is not always the case with all of them.
+Even with the better platforms, what they tend to ask for is for a copy of the passport to be downloaded onto the website, but no one checks whether the user is, in fact, the owner of the passport.
 Many people set up wallets in countries that they do not even live in.

 Financial Sanctions